Robust replication of barrier-style claims on price and volatility: Knock-out claims

 The following theorem gives a replication strategy for such claims.

 \begin{theorem}[Replication of double barrier knock-out claims] Suppose $L < X_0 < U$.
 Let $\varphi: (L,U) \times \Rb_+ \to \Cb$ be bounded.
-The following trading strategy replicates a single barrier knock-out claim with payoff \eqref{eq:dbko}.
+The following trading strategy replicates a double barrier knock-out claim with payoff \eqref{eq:dbko}.
 At time $0$ hold a European-style claim with payoff